-The proposed legislation will accomplish the following:
+The new legislation will accomplish the following:

 - Ban the sale of tobacco products at pharmacies

 - Reduce the number of tobacco retailers citywide through gradually decreasing the number of tobacco retailer licenses permitted per district, setting a cap at 50% of the current number licenses.
 This will specifically address the oversaturation of tobacco retailers discussed in the latest American Cancer Society report entitled Oversaturated.
 NYC is also increasing the fee for a license from $110 to $200 for a two-year license.

-- Raise the minimum price for cigarettes form $10.50 to $13 and sets a minimum floor price for all tobacco products ($8 for up to four cigars, plus $2 for each additional cigar; $13 per pack of little cigars, $8 for smokeless tobacco, $17 for tobacco-containing shisha, and $17 for loose tobacco) with an additional 10% local tax on other tobacco products.
+- Raise the minimum price for cigarettes form $10.50 to $13 and set a minimum floor price for all tobacco products ($8 for up to four cigars, plus $2 for each additional cigar; $13 per pack of little cigars, $8 for smokeless tobacco, $17 for tobacco-containing shisha, and $17 for loose tobacco) with an additional 10% local tax on other tobacco products.
 This proposal builds on NYC’s 2013 Sensible Tobacco Enforcement law, which set the current minimum price for cigarettes and prohibited price promotions.